AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/essentials-vs-pro.md

 ---
-title: Magento BI Essentials vs. Pro
+title: MBI Essentials vs. Pro
 zendesk_id: 360016502872
 ---

 {:.bs-callout-info}
-This is archived documentation for Magento BI.
+This is archived documentation for MBI.

 The following table describes what is included with Essentials and Pro.